 You can search for full details of a range of treatments or conditions simply by selecting a letter.

-Behçet's disease is a rare and poorly understood condition that causes inflammation (swelling) of the blood vessels.
+Behçet's disease is a rare and poorly understood condition in which blood vessels and tissues may become inflamed (swollen).

 It is also known as Behçet's syndrome.

 The inflammation associated with Behçet's disease can affect blood vessels located within tissues throughout the body.
 It can therefore cause a wide range of symptoms.

 Common symptoms include:

 - red, painful eyes and blurred vision